Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 Each backup is described by its name, its current state and the time its creation started.
 To manually create a backup of the current state, use one of the the following calls:

 `POST /backups` or
 `POST /backups?backupName=name`

-With the first call the backup name depends on the current date-time (for example "2015-12-17t11:08:11.727z").
+With the first call, the backup name depends on the current date-time (for example "2015-12-17t11:08:11.727z").
 The second one expects a name containing lowercase letters.
 An example of a response is:

 <pre><code>
 {